Friday7352/Frivo/README.md

 **Ollama (local)** in **Settings** > **Providers** and choose your model.
 An OpenAI API key is not required when chat and translation use Ollama.

+For dictation and listening, Frivo can also use **Local Whisper** to transcribe audio on your computer or local network.
+Whisper transcribes the audio; Frivo then translates the resulting text with the translation provider you selected, such as Ollama or OpenAI.

 ## Recommended audio routing: Voicemeeter

 Frivo works without Voicemeeter, but Voicemeeter and its virtual audio cables